 Bacteria are larger organisms than viruses which do not need a human to survive and reproduce.
 Our bodies and our world are full of bacteria, most of them helpful, although some of them can cause significant disease.
 The “good” bacteria are on our skin, in our mouths, in our intestines, and in some of our food, such as yogurt.
 Our own bacteria can cause disease if they are found in the wrong place such as when our skin bacteria invade a wound or if bacteria from the stool get into the bladder and cause a urinary tract infection.
 Other bacteria do not live in or on our bodies but spread from person to person to cause illnesses.
 Strep is a good example of this.
 Antibiotics are helpful in ridding the body of bacteria, both good and bad.

 You may be asking yourself, why are we so worried about using antibiotics?
+When does a child need antibiotics?
 What harm can they do?
 From your child’s standpoint, any medicine can have potential side effects, such as allergic reactions, vomiting, thrush and/or diarrhea.
 These last two occur when the antibiotic gets rid of the good bacteria in the body.
 Also, overuse of antibiotics can mean a diminished effectiveness of the medicine for your child.
 From a public health perspective, overuse of antibiotics has been shown to facilitate bacterial resistances to antibiotics.
 This means that bacteria which were once killed easily by nearly any antibiotic now require stronger antibiotics.
 The fear is that there will come a time that those bacteria will continue to become resistant to all of the antibiotics that we have, potentially causing an epidemic.
 Scientists are working hard to discover a safe and effective new antibiotic, but the process is difficult and time-consuming

 Many people believe that the degree of fever a child has or the color of the mucus is an indicator of a bacterial infection.
 A green runny nose is a symptom of an infection, but does not differentiate between a viral or bacterial cause.
 Unfortunately, there is no sure-fire way to predict a bacterial infection based on symptoms alone.
 Symptoms coupled with a physical exam are still the only way to determine which infection would be helped by an antibiotic.